cybernetlab/ensure_it/README.md

                                    #  method should be a Symbol or a String"
 ```

-Please read carefully refinements documentation before refined EnsureIt.
+Please read carefully [refinements](http://www.ruby-doc.org/core-2.1.1/doc/syntax/refinements_rdoc.html) documentation before using refined EnsureIt.
 Don't forget to call `using EnsureIt` in every file (not class or method if your class or method placed in many files) you need it.

 ## Changelog